dtcenter/METplus/docs/Users_Guide/statistics_list.rst

 **********************************

-   6th attempt. text wrapping  This is only for the "A" items
+   7th attempt. text wrapping  This is only for the "A" items

-/* override table no-wrap */
-.wy-table-responsive table td, .wy-table-responsive table th {
-    white-space: normal;
-}

  .. list-table:: Laundry list A.
     :widths: auto